Mission

 Our understanding of TC is grounded in the definition provided by the IPBES: “A fundamental, system-wide reorganization across technological, economic and social factors, including paradigms, goals and values.”
 (IPBES, 2019: XVIII)

-Although transformative change is now widely acknowledged as being best supported through transdisciplinary collaborations, transdisciplinary transformative change initiatives (TTCIs) rarely achieve the paradigmatic effects they aim to deliver.
+Although transformative change is now widely acknowledged as being best supported through transdisciplinary collaborations, TTCIs rarely achieve the paradigmatic effects they aim to deliver.

 The Problem: Narrow Problem Framing